What is SSD native command queuing (NCQ)? Think of it as a technology to make SSDs more efficient.

 With NCQ, the drive can do things in the fastest order it can think of, then return the data to the computer in the order it asked for it.
 This lets the drive operate at peak efficiency without the computer having to do anything special.

 Since even the fastest SSD is usually the biggest bottleneck in a computer system, NCQ gives a nice performance boost.

 Most current SSDs have NCQ, even inexpensive ones.
-But if you put an SSD in an older computer, you may not get the benefit of NCQ.
-If your computer’s BIOS or UEFI has an AHCI mode for its SATA connections, you have to enable it.
+But if you put an SSD in an older computer, you may not get the benefit of NCQ and/or TRIM.
+If your computer’s BIOS or UEFI has an AHCI mode for its SATA connections, you have to enable it in Windows (scroll to the end of the link) and then enable it in your BIOS or UEFI.
 Otherwise, NCQ sits dormant.
 The computer still benefits from the SSD’s fast seek times and transfer rates, but not as much as a newer computer would.

 So when you upgrade to an SSD, double-check those BIOS settings.
 Most newer machines have it enabled by default, but some machines had it turned off for better compatibility with older operating systems.